Maximinodotpy/articles/019 - Link Preview/_blog/article.md

+---
-# Link Previews with JavaScript and PHP
+name: 'Link Previews with JavaScript and PHP'
-**In this short Tutorial we will make it so the links of our page show a little preview window panel that shows the title and description of the linked page.**
+description: 'In this short Tutorial we will make it so the links of our page show a little preview window panel that shows the title and description of the linked page.'
+---

 ## Idea